Trail Conditions: Good

 When the trail is running along roads, make sure you go with the flow of traffic on the right side of the road.

 Kinross loop & south to Pickford, Parts of Trail #49, #472, and #494 –

-Base 2- 6 inches – Trail in Good to excellent condition.
+Base 3- 5 inches – Trail is in good to excellent condition.
 Watch for trucks on trail.

 Kinross to Raco & Rudyard, Parts of trail #472 & #480 –

-Base 3 – 5 inches – Trail in good to excellent Condition.
+Base 2 – 6 inches – Trail is in good to excellent condition.
 Watch for reroute signs just west of Kinross.
 Trail to Rudyard has been groomed, but logging is going on, too.